 Inside The Church

-As you enter inside the Greek Orthodox Church of the Annunciation, you will see a beautiful space.
+You will see a beautiful space as you enter the Greek Orthodox Church of the Annunciation.
 Here it is:

 There is a gallery on the side of this room.
 So I took the stairs to the second floor, and this is how it looks from there.

-People in the photos above are standing in line and waiting for their turn to see the spring.
+People in the photos above stand in line and wait for their turn to see the spring.
 The spring itself is not in this hall but inside a nearby room that can be reached by several stairs.

 The church is located approximately 650 meters from the Basilica of the Annunciation and 130 meters from Mary’s Well, which sits alongside the road leading to Saffuriyya.
 The underground chapel from the medieval era containing the spring is accessed from within the present church by descending seven steps.
 Measuring 10 meters long, 3.3 meters wide, and 3.5 meters high, at the end of this low vaulted cavern, presumably built by the Crusaders in the 12th century, ancient Armenian tilework decorates the walls leading to a small recess.
 There, below an altar with a semi-circular apse, a shaft leads down to the spring, and one can lower a metal cup to draw water.
 On the wall to the east, there is a doorway, whose entryway is blocked, and it thought that this is the stairway to which Quaresmi referred in his writings.

 Modern decorative murals cover the walls and the ceilings of the overground structure built in the 18th century.
 The iconostasis hides the altar from view, in keeping with Eastern Orthodox tradition.
 The tomb of the founder of the Church can be seen along the north wall.